'You Were Never Really Here' (2018) by Lynne Ramsay

 Joe is a fascinating character because he's morally ambiguous.
 Yes, he kills people, but as far as we know, they're people who deserve to be killed.
 Does this make their deaths justifiable?
 Does Joe's trauma make his job as a contract killer more acceptable or explainable?
 If we didn't have any details about his past, would we feel differently about his career choice?

-It's noteable, too, that none of the violence in this film feels cathartic.
+It's notable, too, that none of the violence in this film feels cathartic.
 I was never rooting for Joe to kill anyone, even Nina's captors.
 Action happens in bursts and we're never forced to deal with the ramifications.
 What happens to all of the dead bodies?
 How does Joe avoid getting caught by the police?
 We don't know.
 This movie isn't about any of that.
 It hones in on the mental, not the physical.
-Every visual Ramsay creates is part of Joe's world ... it's like we're inside of his mind, watching him as he sees himself.
+Every visual Ramsay creates is part of Joe's world ...
+It's like we're inside of his mind, watching him as he sees himself.
 What he sees isn't anything like the reality we understand.

 Joe isn't a person who lives in the world as we know it; he exists in his own private hell.
 He alternates between trying to find his way back to normalcy and contemplating his final escape.
 He has no purpose and no emotional stakes, but he tries and fails to create them.